Pacmed/ehr_ood_detection/README.md

 (`perturbation.py`)

 Lastly, `plot_results.py` can be used to generate tables and plots from the results of these experiments.
-More information about the correct usage is given in the section "Examples" below.
+More information about the correct usage is given in the section [Examples](https://github.com/Pacmed/uncertainty_estimation/tree/hi-vae#point_up-examples) below.

+### :scroll: Included Datasets

+Currently, the repository is tailored towards the [eICU](https://eicu-crd.mit.edu/) and [MIMIC-III](https://mimic.physionet.org/) datasets, which are publicly available on request and therefore not included in the repo.
+The dataset to use - if applicable - are usually specified using the `--data-origin` argument when invoking the script, using either `MIMIC` or `eICU` as arguments.

+:bulb: **Note**: To add new data sets would unfortunately require some additional refactoring.
+First, add some logic to `utils.datahandler.py`.
+After that, one would probably have to adjust all experimental script to accomdate the new data.

 ## :interrobang: Usage